Join Venice

 What are the biggest challenges facing European eCommerce brands right now?

 2. The market is overcrowded: After COVID, everyone launched a brand.
 If you’re not meaningfully different, you’ll need to make more noise—and that’s expensive.
+It’s starts with a great product that offers intrinsically something unique

 So the real question is: do you have a clear, differentiated brand story?
 Are you solving a real consumer problem?
 If not, it’s going to be tough to grow without burning cash.